-While our products do contain chemicals “suspected of causing cancer,” you're not going to develop cancer from using Rub 'n Restore® products once in a while, especially considering the ubiquity of other chemicals in our daily lives.
-CC and I have been using these products every day since 1987 when she started a mobile repair business.
-We both have clean bills of health.
+Rub ‘n Restore® products are safe for home use.
+While our products do contain some chemicals “suspected of causing cancer,” you’re not going to develop cancer from using Rub ‘n Restore® products once in a while.
+CC and Lesandre have been using these products and sanding leather nearly every day since 1987 with clean bills of health.

 Let’s look at the suspected cancer-causing ingredients.